Joelfm4/Joelfm4/README.md

 - I'm a self-taught developer, and there's nothing quite like figuring out how things work on your own.

-- My journey began when I was still very young, not even in school yet.
-I started learning how computers worked by reading some books I had in the home library.

-- It wasn't until 2017 that I truly delved into learning the fundamentals of programming.
-I started coding in Java to create games.
-Yes, Java for making games - after all, in my mind, if Minecraft is made in Java, then Java should do the trick, right?

 ## Skills
 ```